chrisbroski/supportyourlocal/README.md

 ### PORT

 The default port is 29170, but you can run it on anything you want.
-The major reasong to change this value is if you want to run multiple instances.
+The major reason to change this value is if you want to run multiple instances.

 ### MAP_KEY

-This is the Google API key for location services.
+This is the Google API key for location and font services.

 ### API_DIR

-You can run the back end as any subdirectory of the main site but changeing this value and the reverse proxy locaiton inthe nginx config.
-Leave this blank if you are running the back end as a standalone, Javascript-free, site.
+You can run the back end as any subdirectory of the main site by changing this value and the reverse proxy locaiton in the nginx config.

 ### FAIL_UNTIL_LOCKOUT

-How many times a user can fil to log in before they are locked out for a determined time.
+How many times a user can fail authentication in before they are locked out for a determined time.
 If blank, the default is 10 times.

-### LOCKOUT_DURATION_SECONDS = 600000
+### LOCKOUT_DURATION_SECONDS

-How long a user's login will be locked about after failure times, in miliseconds.
+How long a user's login will be locked about after failure times, in milliseconds.
 Default is 10 minutes.

 ### SESSION_TIMEOUT_SECONDS